Interpreting systems of continuity equations in spaces of probability measures through PDE duality: Introduction

 The structure of the paper is as follows. \Cref{sec:main results} is devoted to the main results and methods.
 We begin in \Cref{sec:definition of dual viscosity solution} by motivating and introducing a new notion of solution in $1$-Wasserstein space, motivated by the duality with viscosity solution of the dual problem, which we call \textit{dual viscosity solution}.
 In \Cref{sec:theorem statement K regular} we present well-posedness results for ${\bm K}$ regular enough.
 In \Cref{sec:thm stability} we present a result of stability under passage to the limit.
 In \Cref{sec:Newtonian} we discuss a limit case of the regularity assumptions of the well-posedness theory, given by the Newtonian potential.
 We close the presentation of the main results with \Cref{sec:open problem} on open problems our current results do not cover, mainly non-linear diffusion and non-linear mobility.
 The full proofs are postponed to the next sections.
 First, in \Cref{sec:solutions of PE*} we prove well-posedness and estimates for the dual problem of \eqref{eq:main}, where we assume ${\bm K}[\mu]$ is replaced by a known field.
 Then, in \Cref{sec:main E known} we prove well-posedness of \eqref{eq:main} when ${\bm K}[\mu]$ is again replaced by a known field.
 In \Cref{sec:proof of main theorem} we prove the results stated in \Cref{sec:theorem statement K regular} by a fixed-point argument based on the previous estimates.

 We conclude the paper with two sections on comments and extensions of our main results.
 First, in \Cref{sec:gradient flows}, we show that, where a gradient-flow structure is available, our solutions coincide with the steepest descent solutions, under some assumptions.
-In \Cref{sec:well-posedness in H-1} we extend our main results to $\dot H^{-1}$ related to the $2$-Wasserstein space.
+In \Cref{sec:well-posedness in H-1} we extend our main results from the $1$-Wasserstein framework to the negative homogeneous Sobolev space $\dot H^{-1}$.
+We recall that $\dot H^{-1}$ is related to the $2$-Wasserstein space (see below).